AmanMalviya22/AmanMalviya22/README.md

 <h2 align="center">Hi there 👋, Welcome to my Github page!</h2>
 <ul>
-  <li>I'm <a href = "https://aman-malviya22.netlify.app/">Aman</a>, a Software Engineer having 1+ years of experience working in various domains like full stack, backend and data engineering.</li>
+  <li>I'm <a href = "https://aman-malviya22.netlify.app/">Aman</a>, a Software Engineer having 1+ years of experience working in various domains like Java Developer, Full Stack and Devops Engineer.</li>
   <li>Checkout System Desing resources on <a href = "https://github.com/ashishps1/awesome-system-design-resources">System Design</a>, <a href = "https://github.com/ashishps1/awesome-low-level-design">Low Level Design</a>, <a href = "https://github.com/ashishps1/awesome-leetcode-resources">Leetcode</a> and <a href = "https://github.com/ashishps1/awesome-behavioral-interviews">Behavioral interviews</a>.</li>

   <li>Follow me on <a href="https://www.linkedin.com/in/aman-malviya-839392201/">LinkedIn</a> and <a href="https://x.com/AmanMalviy22">X</a> to stay updated.</li>